 Our team at AuPairCare is committed to ensuring that the entire process of adding an au pair to your household is simple and stress-free, from the initial interview until their flight back home.

-Adding a live in childcare provider to your household is like adding another family member who is there to focus on caring for the kids.
-Au pair program benefits range from cultural exposure to facilitating positive social-emotional development.
+Adding a live-in childcare provider to your household is like adding another family member who is there to focus on caring for the kids.
+Au pair program benefits for host family range from cultural exposure to facilitating positive social-emotional development.

 These childcare professionals can transform the households they join by: